Advantaging Authoritarianism: How the U.S. electoral system favors extremism

 • Rewarding coherent factions at the expense of less coherent majorities, and

-• Collecting limited information about the electorate’s preferences, including underlying consensus.
+• Collecting limited information about the electorate’s preferences, including underlying consensus against extremism.

-Additionally, there are at least three ways by which the U.S. system blunts efforts to counter extremism, including by:
+Additionally, it examines at least three ways the U.S. system blunts efforts to counter antidemocratic extremism, including by:

-• Weakening competition such that the far-right is increasingly unchallenged at the ballot box,
+• Weakening competition such that the far-right is increasingly insulated from competition,

 • Diluting minority voting power such that racial and ethnic minorities are systematically underrepresented, and